About Manual IPSec Branch Office VPNs

 - Configure the Firebox to send a notification when a BOVPN tunnel is down (BOVPN tunnels only)

 To change these settings, from Policy Manager, select VPN > VPN Settings.To change these settings, from Fireware Web UI, select VPN > Global Settings.
-For more information on these settings, see About Global VPN Settings.
+For more information on these settings, go to About Global VPN Settings.

 BOVPN Tunnel Status

 You can see the current status of BOVPN tunnels in the Front Panel tab of Firebox System Manager or on the Device Status tab of WatchGuard System Manager when you are connected to your device.
-For more information, see VPN Tunnel Status and Subscription Services.
+For more information, go to VPN Tunnel Status and Subscription Services.

 To see the current status of BOVPN tunnels, from Fireware Web UI, select System Status > VPN Statistics.
-For more information, see VPN Statistics.
+For more information, go to VPN Statistics.

 Rekey BOVPN Tunnels

 If you do not want to wait for your BOVPN tunnel keys to expire, you can use Firebox System Manager to immediately generate new keys for your BOVPN tunnels.
-For more information, see Force a Branch Office VPN Tunnel Rekey.
+For more information, go to Force a Branch Office VPN Tunnel Rekey.

 Branch Office VPN (Video)